Ancestral sin: In Christianity

 The formalized Christian doctrine of original sin is a direct extension of the concept of ancestral sin (imagined as inflicted on a number of succeeding generations), arguing that the sin of Adam and Eve is inflicted on all their descendants indefinitely, i.e. on the entire human race.

-It was first developed in the 2nd century by Irenaeus, the Bishop of Lyons, in his struggle against Gnosticism.
+It was first developed in the 2nd century by Irenaeus, the Bishop of Lyon, in his struggle against Gnosticism.
 Irenaeus contrasted their doctrine with the view that the Fall was a step in the wrong direction by Adam, with whom, Irenaeus believed, his descendants had some solidarity or identity.

+Ezekiel 18:19-23 states "the son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son; the righteousness of the righteous shall be upon him, and the wickedness of the wicked shall be upon him."

 Eastern Orthodoxy

 Ancestral sin is the object of a Christian doctrine taught by the Orthodox Church as well as other Eastern Christians.
 Some identify it as "inclination towards sin, a heritage from the sin of our progenitors".
 But most distinguish it from this tendency that remains even in baptized persons, since ancestral sin "is removed through baptism".

 Saint Gregory Palamas taught that, as a result of ancestral sin (called "original sin" in the West), man's image was tarnished, disfigured, as a consequence of Adam's disobedience.

 The Greek theologian John Karmiris writes that "the sin of the first man, together with all of its consequences and penalties, is transferred by means of natural heredity to the entire human race.
 Since every human being is a descendant of the first man, 'no one of us is free from the spot of sin, even if he should manage to live a completely sinless day'. ...
-Original Sin not only constitutes 'an accident' of the soul; but its results, together with its penalties, are transplanted by natural heredity to the generations to come ...
+Original Sin not only constitutes 'an accident' of the soul; but its results, together with its penalties, are transplanted by natural heredity to the generations to come.
 And thus, from the one historical event of the first sin of the first-born man, came the present situation of sin being imparted, together with all of the consequences thereof, to all natural descendants of Adam."